07740 877 544 email@example.com

-Understanding which paints are suitable to use for exterior sign making is a fundamental aspect of the brush painting method.
+Understanding the array of paints that sign painters use, is a fundamental aspect of the brush painting method.
 This informative photo guide will explain a brief summary of each of the most often used paints which I have applied by brush, over the last thirty years.
+All are suitable to use for exterior sign making.

 You will gain knowledge in choosing the correct paint to substrate selection.
 As well as learning the paint layers process for protecting painted exterior signs which will last.